Reference

 - Weight: 8–12 kg, strictly enforced.
 Lufthansa is 8 kg.

-This is the biggest trap for Americans flying intra-Europe: your 22-inch US carry-on is legal in dimensions but illegal at 18 lb on a Lufthansa flight.
+Biggest trap for Americans: your 22-inch US carry-on is legal in dimensions but illegal at 18 lb on Lufthansa.

 Middle Eastern and Asian carriers